-Incidents of stolen identities, hacked emails and even uses of ransomware have become common headlines.
-As organized hacking groups increase their capacity to damage and manipulate computer systems around the world, private businesses and governments have increased countermeasures though cyber security programs.
+Incidents of stolen identities, hacked emails and uses of ransomware have become common headlines.
+As organized hacking groups and even intelligence departments of nation-states increase their capacity to damage and manipulate computer systems around the world, private businesses and governments have increased countermeasures though cyber security programs.
 As these cyber threats rise, a looming shortage raises questions about private and public infrastructure preparedness for cyberattacks.

 A Shortage of Cyber Security Personnel

 In 2021, the International Information System Security Certification Consortium, or (ISC)², released a comprehensive Cybersecurity Workforce Study.
 The study estimated roughly 4.19 million cyber security professionals worldwide.
 While this is an impressive number, the study estimated an additional 2.72 million cyber security professionals (globally) were needed to "effectively defend organizations' critical assets."

 According to CyberSeek, the total employed cyber security workforce from October 2020 through September 2021 topped one million professionals in the U.S. alone.
 Yet there were still nearly 600,000 job openings for cyber security jobs in the U.S. during that time period.

 Clearly, there is a vast shortage of cyber security professionals to fill important roles, both domestically and abroad.
 This equates to extremely high demand for well-educated, qualified cyber security personnel.

 Careers in Cyber Security